AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-event-forwarding.md

 * **Sequence of rule actions**:

   * The Actions section of an event forwarding rule is always executed sequentially.
-Make sure the order of actions is correct when you save a rule.
+Make sure that the order of actions is correct when you save a rule.
 This execution sequence cannot be executed asynchronously like it can with tags.

 <!--
   * **Tags**: Rule actions can easily be reordered using drag-and-drop functionality.